smileman62/smileman62/README.md

 ### Hi there 👋
+I'm jinsung Kim student of gachon univ.

+My github will be more interesting 👌

 <!--
 **smileman62/smileman62** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.